- Date11 Mar 2023

 The Sharkskin Caves Beach Ocean Swim is another chance to get away from the rat race and enjoy a day trip to Lake Macquarie, just south of Newcastle (if you're not a local, that is).

 "Commotion in the Ocean", as the event is also referred to, is one for the family as the geography of Caves Beach actually provides spectators with a chance to watch the swimmer complete the course from start to finish; all they have to do is make the short walk up to Spoon Rocks.

-The swim itself is a relatively simple 1.5km swim that encompasses some of the most breathtaking scenery the area has to offer, starting at Spoon Rocks and finishing at Caves Beach itself.
+The primary swim is a relatively simple 1.5km journey that encompasses some of the most breathtaking scenery the area has to offer, starting at Spoon Rocks and finishing at Caves Beach itself.

-The start at Spoon Rocks is a smooth entry into the water, due to protection via the Mawson breakwall - fun bit of trivia: the Mawson breakwall was built in the 1960s to try and make Caves Beach into a safer harbour for ships carrying coal.
+The start at Spoon Rocks is a smooth entry into the water, due to protection via the Mawson break wall - fun bit of trivia: the Mawson break wall was built in the 1960s to try and make Caves Beach into a safer harbour for ships carrying coal.
 Today, it provides a safe, secluded beach for locals.

-The swim then follows a reef almost directly north towards Caves Beach, and will pass cliff formations, beaches, and caves.
+The swim then follows a reef almost directly north towards Caves Beach and will pass cliff formations, beaches, and caves.

 On a clear day and clear conditions, swimmers will be able to see the ocean floor for much of the 1.5km course.